The 5+ Best Motorcycle Tire Plug Kits We Tested This Year

 The quality of the metal is also important.
 Look for solid steel tools that will not bend or break under pressure.

 Your tire repair kit will use either string plugs or mushroom plugs.
-Both can perform a successful repair on a tubeless tire, but they work differently.
-Understanding their features helps you choose.
+Both can perform a temporary repair on a tubeless tire, but they work differently.

 Plug TypeBest ForDrawbacks

-String PlugsTemporary fixes for small punctures, DIY repairsNot for large punctures or sidewall damage, better as a temporary solution
+String PlugsTemporary fixes for small punctures (≤6mm / 1/4 inch), DIY roadside repairsNot for large punctures or sidewall damage; temporary solution only

 Your tire plug kit for motorcycle needs to be easy to carry.
 A bulky kit you leave at home does you no good when you get a flat tire.
 Look for a compact case that protects the tools and keeps everything organized.
 A good flat tire repair kit will have a durable case that fits easily in a saddlebag or tool roll.